-The first beach on Boulevard du Midi, just west of the port, at 9 am on an August morning, including a group of oldies doing an aqua gym workout.
+Cannes west beaches: the first beach on Boulevard du Midi, just west of the port, at 9 am on an August morning, including a group of oldies doing an aqua gym workout.

-Alternative beaches to go
+Alternative beaches to visit

 And if Cannes beaches are too stuffed or difficult to get to/park at, head 22 kms east to Nice’s lengthy pebbly beaches or 20km south west to the horseshoe cove of Plage d’Agay which has plenty of space though parking on the road is limited.
 The sand is coarse but the beach is attractive, the ambience tranquil and families feel at home.
 There are some shops and cafés beside the road through the village.